shaunpersad/api-foundation/readme.md

 Find the included `sample-routes.php` file: `shaunpersad/api-foundation/src/Shaunpersad/ApiFoundation/sample-routes.php`

 In it, you will find the various routes you may wish to implement, which will be described in further detail in the "Endpoints" section.
+Copy these routes into your project.

 ### Existing Project Installation